Raymond James (RJF)

 We track the long-term change in earnings per share (EPS) for the same reason as long-term revenue growth.
 Compared to revenue, however, EPS highlights whether a company’s growth is profitable.

-Raymond James’s EPS grew at a spectacular 21.2% compounded annual growth rate over the last five years, higher than its 12% annualized revenue growth.
+Raymond James’s EPS grew at a remarkable 19.7% compounded annual growth rate over the last five years, higher than its 11.7% annualized revenue growth.
 This tells us the company became more profitable on a per-share basis as it expanded.

 Like with revenue, we analyze EPS over a more recent period because it can provide insight into an emerging theme or development for the business.

-For Raymond James, its two-year annual EPS growth of 13.2% was lower than its five-year trend.
-We still think its growth was good and hope it can accelerate in the future.
+For Raymond James, its two-year annual EPS growth of 12.1% was lower than its five-year trend.
+This wasn’t great, but at least the company was successful in other measures of financial health.

-In Q3, Raymond James reported adjusted EPS of $3.11, up from $2.95 in the same quarter last year.
-This print beat analysts’ estimates by 10%.
-Over the next 12 months, Wall Street expects Raymond James’s full-year EPS of $10.64 to grow 10.6%.
+In Q4, Raymond James reported adjusted EPS of $2.86, down from $2.93 in the same quarter last year.
+This print was close to analysts’ estimates.
+Over the next 12 months, Wall Street expects Raymond James’s full-year EPS of $10.57 to grow 17.7%.

 9. Tangible Book Value Per Share (TBVPS)